Generating magnon Bell states via parity measurement: Single-shot scheme

 \section{Single-shot scheme}

-According to Eqs.~(\ref{ParityOperator}) and (\ref{EffectiveParityOperator}) with a fixed $\Delta$, constructing an effective parity-measurement operator demands more than one projective measurement on the ground state of the ancillary atom, that would enhance the overhead in experiments.
-To obtain a single-shot scheme $M=1$ for generating the Bell state, we can manipulate the detunings in Hamiltonian~(\ref{Ham}) following a similar pattern in Ref.~\cite{CoolingNonlinear} during a time interval and then perform a single-shot measurement on the ground state of the atom.
-In particular, the detunings in Eq.~(\ref{Ham}) are assumed to have the same magnitude $G_e=G_f=G$ and are tunable in time domain.
+According to Eqs.~(\ref{ParityOperator}) and (\ref{EffectiveParityOperator}) with a fixed $\Delta$, constructing an effective parity-measurement operator demands more than one projective measurement on the ground state of the ancillary qutrit, that would enhance the overhead in experiments and is under the constraint of the lifetime of quantum system.
+To obtain a single-shot scheme with $M=1$ for generating the Bell state, we can manipulate the detunings in Hamiltonian~(\ref{Ham}) following a similar pattern in Ref.~\cite{CoolingNonlinear} during a period of free evolution and then perform merely one measurement on the ground state of the qutrit.
+For simplicity, the two detunings in Eq.~(\ref{Ham}) are assumed to have the same magnitude $G_e=G_f=G$ and are tunable in time domain.
 Then the full time-dependent Hamiltonian becomes

 Aiming for the target state $|\Phi^+\rangle$, the function $\Delta(t)$ could be designed using the chopped-random basis approximation (CRAB)~\cite{CRABpra,CRABprl} and the Nelder-Mead search algorithm~\cite{NelderMead}.
-We take the evolution period $\tau_0$ in Eq.~(\ref{Vgtau0}) as the total control time and fix the boundary condition $\Delta(0)/G=\Delta(\tau_0)/G=1$.
-Then the task for optimizing time-dependent detuning is equivalent to finding an optimal combination of coefficients $a_n$ and $b_n$ in
+We take the single-round evolution period $\tau_0$ in Eq.~(\ref{Vgtau0}) as the total control time and fix the boundary condition $\Delta(0)/G=\Delta(\tau_0)/G=1$.
+Then the task for optimizing the time-dependent detuning is equivalent to finding an optimal combination of coefficients $a_n$ and $b_n$ in

 where $\omega_n=2\pi n/\tau_0$.
-Figure~\ref{Fig:SingleShot}(a) demonstrates the common detuning $\Delta$ as a function of time obtained by the CRAB optimization with $N_\omega=4$; and Fig.~\ref{Fig:SingleShot}(b) provides the corresponding time evolution of fidelity with respect to the Bell state.
+Figure~\ref{Fig:SingleShot}(a) demonstrates the common detuning $\Delta$ as a function of time obtained by the CRAB optimization with $N_\omega=4$; and Fig.~\ref{Fig:SingleShot}(b) provides the time evolution of fidelity with respect to the Bell state determined by $\Delta(t)$ in Fig.~\ref{Fig:SingleShot}(a).
 It is found that a magnon Bell state with a fidelity over $F=0.998$ via a near-to-perfect parity measurement of $V_g(\tau_0)=|00\rangle\langle00|+|11\rangle\langle11|$ could be realized under such an optimized Hamiltonian engineering.
 It indicates that we are able to generate a macroscopic entangled state with a single-shot measurement.